cloudflare/cloudflare-docs/content/kv/learning/methods/list-keys.md

 {{</tab>}}
 {{</tab>}}

-This will return all of the keys that start with the `"user:1:"` prefix.
+This will return all keys starting with the `"user:1:"` prefix.

 ## Ordering